-Seattle’s Hottest New Neighborhood is the Capitol Hill Autonomous Zone
+Seattle’s Hottest New Neighborhood is the Capitol Hill Organized Protest

 BuzzFeed News; Bing

-The peacefulness of the protests, and sense of calm throughout the 6-block area hasn’t insulated it from criticism, as President Trump called for Washington Governor Jay Inslee and Seattle Mayor Jenny Durkan to “take back your city NOW,” and threatened to intervene if local governments didn’t act.
-On Friday, The Seattle Times reported that FOX News included heavily modified images of the neighborhood in a recent article which attempted to portray the area as far more dangerous and crime-ridden than reports on the ground suggest.
+The peacefulness of the protests and sense of calm throughout the six-block area hasn’t insulated it from criticism, as President Donald Trump called for Washington Gov. Jay Inslee and Seattle Mayor Jenny Durkan to “take back your city NOW,” and threatened to intervene if local governments didn’t act.
+On Friday, the Seattle Times reported that Fox News had included heavily modified images of the neighborhood in a recent article that attempted to portray the area as far more dangerous and crime-ridden than reports on the ground suggest (Fox News has since apologized and added a disclaimer to the articles).

-While Seattle Police has been responding to 911 calls within the autonomous zone, it’s unclear when—and how—they will attempt to return to the precinct.
-So far, three demands have been spray painted onto a wall by demonstrators, and 30 demands have been posted online.
+While Seattle police have been responding to 911 calls within the autonomous zone, it’s unclear when — and how — they will attempt to return to the precinct.
+So far, three demands have been spray-painted onto a wall by demonstrators, and 30 demands have been posted online.

-Here’s a look at what life is like inside #CHAZ:
+Here’s a look at what life is like inside the #CHOP:

+Update, June 15: Fox News has since apologized and added a correction to its articles.

+Update, June 16: After the publication of this article, organizers changed the name to Capitol Hill Organized Protest, which participants believe more accurately describes their movement.

 -